tenet-ac-za/safire.ac.za-website/content/technical/saml2/sirtfi/_index.md

 The [Security Incident Response Trust Framework for Federated Identity](https://refeds.org/sirtfi) (Sirtfi) aims to enable the coordination of incident response across federated organisations.
 A growing number of service providers require identity providers to be Sirtfi compliant before they will grant users access to their service.

-### Asserting Sirtfi compliance
+### Attesting Sirtfi compliance

-If you need to assert Sirtfi compliance, in addition to a registration request you also need to supply a statement of your Sirtfi compliance.
+If you need to attest to your institution's Sirtfi compliance, in addition to a [registration request]({{< ref "/technical/saml2/forms.md" >}}) you also need to supply a statement of your Sirtfi compliance.
 You can use the following template:

   * [SAFIRE Sirtfi Compliance Template](./SAFIRE-Sirtfi-Compliance-Template.docx)